-Jenna Dewan Hints At Engagement For Jennifer Lopez & Alex Rodriguez
+Jenna Dewan Hints At Engagement For Jennifer Lopez And Alex Rodriguez

 Jennifer’s World of Dance co-star’s latest comments regarding a possible wedding come amid a whole lot of speculation surrounding whether or not the twosome will be walking down the aisle together soon.

-Even Lopez has been open about wanting to marry the former baseball star after singing about an engagement in her new Spanish language single “El Anillo.”
+Even Lopez has been open about wanting to marry the former baseball star after singing about an engagement in her new Spanish language single, “El Anillo.”

 As Inquisitr previously reported, Lopez sings about wanting a ring in the track and even confirmed that the song is about Rodriguez in several interviews.

 “We’re good right now.
 I’m not trying to rush into anything, I’ve done that before, to no avail,” Jennifer said, referring to her past marriages to Marc Anthony, Cris Judd, and Ojani Noa, all of which ended in divorce.
-She was also famously engaged to Ben Affleck though the two called off the engagement shortly before their wedding.
+She was also famously engaged to Ben Affleck, though the two called off the engagement shortly before their wedding.

-As for Alex, he was previously been married to former wife Cynthia Scurtis for six years between 2002 and 2008.
+As for Alex, he was previously married to Cynthia Scurtis for six years, between 2002 and 2008.

 “I’m a little bit more grown up now and I like to let things take their natural course,” JLo then continued of getting married again in the interview last month.
 “We are really kind of good for each other and are really having the best time and our kids love each other.”